0Javelin0/tf2-autoexec/README.md

   - Disable weather effects

 Despite large amounts of graphics trimming, this config still allows the game to look half decent, all the while increasing fps significantly.
+If you would like to add/edit/remove things from the config, feel free to do so. (see FUTURE UPDATES below)

+(+) FUTURE UPDATES:
+As of now the commands are labeled & grouped together by their general purposes.
+I understand this isn't very readable/neat, as well as some commands can multiple purposes, making this config convoluted & difficult to tweak to your specific preferences.
+Please check this repo occasionally, as I plan on fine-tuning the way the commands are sorted as well as explain what each command does/how it effects the gameplay.

 (+) EXTRA FPS TIPS:
   - Using a custom HUD rather than the default such as Toonhud will drastically improve fps(for me it was by 20) and looks better IMO.